 In terms of individuals, the most prevalent mistakes usually are simple human error, such as losing a laptop, sending an email to the wrong person, or discarding PHI in the wrong bin, Whaley says.
 “There is still a surprising amount of paper PHI in practices.
 Paper PHI must be properly disposed of to ensure destruction,” Whaley says.
 “Organizations should have a secure bin for discarded paper PHI, but the organization may only have a few of these secured bins throughout the facility.
 For efficiency, individuals sometimes keep a shred box at their desks so that they don’t have to walk to the secure bin each time they need to discard a document, even though this may not be consistent with the organization’s policies and procedures.”

 The individual may empty this “shred box” only occasionally when it is full, Whaley explains.
 If the cleaning crew inadvertently throws this box away in the trash or recycling instead of the secure bin, this could be a breach.
 Investigating and reporting this type of incident is difficult and completely avoidable, Whaley adds.
-When providing HIPAA education, it is important to ensure the workforce appreciates that management has bought in relative to compliance, says Brad Rostolsky, JD, an associate with Reed Smith in Philadelphia.
+When providing HIPAA education, it is important to ensure the workforce appreciates that management has bought in relative to compliance, says Brad Rostolsky, JD, a partner with Reed Smith in Philadelphia.
 Training should not be viewed as “something you just need to do,” he says.
 “Beyond that, it’s important to do more than provide a HIPAA 101 training,” he advises.
 “Training should spend some time focusing on the actual policies and procedures of the business.”

 From a system perspective, one of the more common challenges is logistics, Rostolsky says.
 The bigger the entity, the more challenging it is to communicate information throughout that entity in a timely and efficient manner, he says.
 “It’s important to ensure that a process is in place for the workforce to understand who in the privacy office needs to know what information and when they need to know it,” he says.
 “A basic example of this would be to prospectively designate a particular individual to receive subpoenas, or even just requests for PHI, so that the requests are processed appropriately.”